Ava Road Bridge Rehabilitation Project

 Approved construction approach

-City staff, in collaboration with our engineering consultant, McIntosh Perry, conducted a thorough analysis of the project's timeline, costs, and potential impacts.
-The analysis performed by McIntosh Perry demonstrated significant savings in both time and financial resources if the bridge were to be completely closed during the latter part of Phase 2 of the rehabilitation project.
+City staff, in collaboration with our engineering consultant, McIntosh Perry Consulting Engineers Ltd., conducted a thorough analysis of the project's timeline, costs, traffic, and other potential impacts.
+The analysis performed by McIntosh Perry demonstrated significant savings in both time and financial resources, if the bridge were to be fully closed during the rehabilitation project.
 As it proves to be the most efficient and cost-effective approach while minimizing disruptions to the community, City Council approved this recommended approach in March 2023.

-Despite delays caused by shifting from staged construction to a complete bridge closure approach, and ongoing discussions with CNR with respect to fulfilling their requirements, the project is currently progressing as planned.
-The chosen contractor has been finalized, and Phase 2 construction will begin in Winter 2024.
-Initially, only Ava Road will be closed to complete the watermain work required, with local access maintained.
-The full closure of the bridge will occur following the issuance of CN permits in 2024.
-Clearly marked detour signage will be in place to divert traffic while construction is taking place.
+Despite delays caused by shifting from staged construction to a full bridge closure approach, and ongoing discussions with CNR with respect to fulfilling their requirements, the project is currently progressing as planned.
+The chosen contractor has been finalized, and Phase 2 construction began in Winter 2024.

 The Project Team